 Man is in the image of God in that man possesses a soul.
 The soul of man is his will, his power of judgment, his self, the basis of his unique personality.
 God has a soul and man has a soul.

-And I will set my tabernacle among you: and my soul shall not abhor you.
+I will set My tabernacle among you, and My soul shall not abhor you.
 (Leviticus 26:11)

-And if ye shall despise my statutes, or if your soul abhor my judgments, so that ye will not do all my commandments, but that ye break my covenant: (Leviticus 26:15)
+and if you despise My statutes, or if your soul abhors My judgments, so that you do not perform all My commandments, but break My covenant, (Leviticus 26:15)

-And the very God of peace sanctify you wholly; and I pray God your whole spirit and soul and body be preserved blameless unto the coming of our Lord Jesus Christ.
+Now may the God of peace Himself sanctify you completely; and may your whole spirit, soul, and body be preserved blameless at the coming of our Lord Jesus Christ.
 (I Thessalonians 5:23)

 Angels never are spoken of as having souls, for angels do not possess a personality like that of God.
 Neither are angels able to dwell in God or have God dwell in them, as is true of the lowliest of humans.
 Only man is in the image of God.
 Man alone is the offspring of God.
 Man is unique among the creatures of God.

 The soul of Adam was not sinful, neither was it righteous.
 It was blank—a slate on which no one had written.
 The Word of God had not been written on Adam’s soul or in his mind except for the sense of right and wrong contained in his conscience.

 Adam did not have a rebellious soul as we have, a fleshly nature that—working through the appetites of the flesh—tends toward wicked behavior.
 Adam was not filled with self-will, self-seeking, self-centeredness, self-love, or rebellion against God.
 Adam was neutral as far as sin and righteousness are concerned.